 Remember, before throwing those freshly washed baby clothes in the dryer, check them over carefully for remnants of the stain.
 Once they've gone through the dry cycle, the stain is much harder to get out.

 If the pesky stain persists, do another round of pre-treatment and wash again.
-If the stain is on white fabric, use a Clorox Bleach Pen to carefully remove the stains.
+If the stain is on white fabric, dip a small section of a white washcloth into a bleach solution (follow the instructions on the bleach) and dab the area to carefully remove the stains.
 If the outfit has other colored fabric on it, use extra caution not to get any bleach on the colored fabrics to avoid ruining them.
 Let it sit for at least 30 minutes.
 Before tossing it in the wash, carefully rinse out the bleach, using extra caution not to get any bleach on the outfit's colored fabrics.
 Then wash the garment as usual.
-Check the label before using bleach because some white fabrics can turn yellow when using bleach.
+Check the label before using bleach, because some white fabrics can turn yellow when using bleach.

 Preventing Baby Stains

-If possible, remove your baby's clothing prior to mealtime, especially if it's a light-colored outfit or a particularly messy meal, like spaghetti or berries.
-Or designate an old T-shirt that your baby can wear during mealtime that's okay to get stained.
+If possible, remove your baby's clothing prior to mealtime, especially if it's a light-colored outfit or your little one is eating a particularly messy meal, like spaghetti or berries.
+Or designate an old T-shirt that's okay to get stained for your baby to wear during mealtime.